dschoeffm/ariadne/README.md

 Do not try to use GCC older than 4.9, as it will always fail!

+If you want to do a debug build, usage of clang is advised.

 In the following we will build the router out-of-tree, in order to keep the working directory clean.
 Therefore a new directory is created, cmake generates the Makefile, which in turn compile the router application.